Digital-Footprints-Lab/sql4transepi/README.md

 1. Install Postgres for the command line.
 You can follow a [guide](https://www.postgresqltutorial.com/install-postgresql/) here.

-2. Have Python >= 3.8 installed, and import the `requirements.txt` file to acquire the dependencies
+2. Have Python >= 3.8 installed, and install the `requirements.txt` file to acquire the dependencies

 `pip install -r requirements.txt`

-You will now be ready to use the scripts here.
+You will now be ready to use these scripts.

 ### csv2pg.py